Peace Train

-"Peace Train" is a 1971 song by Cat Stevens, taken from his album Teaser and the Firecat.
+"Peace Train" is a 1971 song by British singer-songwriter Cat Stevens, taken from his album Teaser and the Firecat.
 The song climbed to No. 7 on the Billboard Hot 100 chart during the week of November 6, 1971, becoming Stevens' first US Top 10 hit.
 The song also spent three weeks at No. 1 on the adult contemporary chart.
+It has been featured on several compilations, including the 1975 Greatest Hits album.

-It is also featured on The Very Best of Cat Stevens compilation album.
-He re-recorded the song for the charity War Child in 2003.
+Stevens later re-recorded the song for the charity War Child in 2003.